Rio Chama

 The Rio Chama, a major tributary river of the Rio Grande, is located in the U.S. states of Colorado and New Mexico.
 The river is about 130 mi long altogether.
 From its source to El Vado Dam its length is about 50 mi, from El Vado Dam to Abiquiu Dam is about 51 mi, and from Abiquiu Dam to its confluence with the Rio Grande is about 34 mi.

-The name "Chama" is a shortened version of the Tewa term tsąmą' ǫŋwįkeyi, meaning "wrestling pueblo-ruin".
+The name "Chama" is a Spanish approximation of the Tewa term Tsâmâ ("they wrestled"), which is taken from the nearby now-abandoned Tsama Pueblo, which may still have been occupied during the Spanish exploration, about 5.5 miles (9 km) east of Abiquiu, New Mexico.